Providing Care for Near-Death and Related Experiencers: IANDS 2021 Spring Symposium

 A question for anyone is: Might you unknowingly be doing harm in the way you respond to people who’ve had near-death or related experiences—such as after-death communication or past-life memories?

 The purpose of this one-day symposium was for anyone—professional or layperson—to complete the day feeling confident that they know how to fulfill their professional ethical and personal moral responsibility to do no harm to near-death and related experiencers.
-Contributors included healthcare providers (medical, mental, social, and spiritual), a bioethicist, family members and friends, as well as experiencers themselves who revealed their best and worst experiences of disclosure and offered their most important advice about how others can avoid harm and increase help to those touched by near-death and related experiences.
+Contributors included healthcare providers (medical, mental, social, and spiritual) and a bioethicist who described evidence-based and ethical best practices in responding to NDE disclosure.
+They also included experiencers’ family members and friends, as well as experiencers themselves who revealed their best and worst experiences of disclosure and offered their most important advice about how others can avoid harm and increase help to those touched by near-death and related experiences.

 – – – – – – – –

-If you are (a) a paid registrants to the original April 30 Symposium or an IANDS member at the Supporting or higher level, you may access the recordings for free; (b) anyone else not seeking continuing education credit may access the recordings for $10; or (c) ONLY if you are a member of one of the following health professionals, you may seek continuing education credit for viewing the recordings and may access the recordings for $25:
+If you were a paid registrants to the original April 30, 2021 Symposium or an IANDS member at the Supporting or higher level, you may access the recordings for free; (b) anyone else not seeking continuing education credit may access the recordings for $10; or (c) ONLY if you are a member of one of the following health professionals, you may seek continuing education credit for viewing the recordings and may access the recordings for $25:

 Nurses: This nursing continuing professional development activity was approved by the American Holistic Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 Approved to award 7.5 contact hours through April 26, 2023.
 AHNA # 1571.
 Approval for contact hours through the American Holistic Nurses Association is based on an assessment of the educational merit of this program and does not constitute endorsement of the use of any specific modality in the care of clients.